vscode-abl/vscode-abl/README.md

 ## Debugger

-You can use the debugger to debug a procedure belonging to the project, and to debug a remote ABL session (assuming it is debug-ready).
-It is currently not possible to attach to a PASOE instance, but this is planned for a future release (probably end of 2022).
+You can use the debugger to debug a remote ABL session (assuming it is started with -debugReady) or PASOE instance (assuming that oedebugger webapp is deployed).

 The debugger supports those features:
 - step over, step into, step out, continue, suspend